val-utehy/YOLO-PLAI/README.md

 print("=" * 60)
 ```

-The `modules` package must be imported before loading the checkpoint so that the custom PLAI-YOLO components are registered correctly.
+The `modules` package must be imported before loading the checkpoint so that the custom YOLO-PLAI components are registered correctly.

 ---